-- The monosodium salt of Sodium fluoride L-glutamic acid; used in treatment of encephalopathies associated with liver diseases.
+- The monosodium salt of Sodium fluoride L-glutamic acid; used in the treatment of encephalopathies associated with liver diseases.

 Frequently Asked Questions

-what is sodium fluoride used for?
+What is sodium fluoride used for?

-Sodium fluoride is used for the cavity prevention.
+Sodium fluoride is used for cavity prevention.
 This makes the teeth healthier and more resistant to acid and bacteria causing decay.
 Used for the treatment of osteoporosis and otospongiosis in adults, its use is controversial and further studies are expected.

-where does fluoride come from
+Where does fluoride come from?

 Fluoride is a mineral that occurs in all natural water bodies worldwide.
 This dissolves into the groundwater like iron and calcium, which we rely on for our drinking water.

-What is fluorides function in the body?
+What is the function of fluorides in the body?

 Fluorine is necessary for our bones to be preserved and solidified, and prevents dental decay.
-However, if it is ingested too often, it can reverse effect causing rotting of the teeth, osteoporosis and damage to the kidney, bone, nerve and muscle as well.
+However, if it is ingested too often, it can reverse the effect causing rotting of the teeth, osteoporosis and damage to the kidney, bone, nerve and muscle as well.

 When was water fluoridation introduced?